Kronic (DJ): 2013–2015

-In July 2013, Kronic was placed the 49th top ranked National DJ in Australia by the 'In The Mix Awards'.
+In July 2013, Kronic was placed the 49th top-ranked National DJ in Australia by the 'In The Mix Awards'.

-In January 2014 Kronic was hand picked to remix Lady Gaga's second single 'Do What You Want' from her third studio album Artpop (2013).
+In January 2014, Kronic was hand-picked to remix Lady Gaga's second single 'Do What You Want' from her third studio album Artpop (2013).

-on July 22, 2014 'Bend Ova' was released as a single by American rapper and producer Lil Jon as the follow-up to his highly successful single "Turn Down for What".
+on 22 July 2014 'Bend Ova' was released as a single by American rapper and producer Lil Jon as the follow-up to his highly successful single "Turn Down for What".
 The track features a guest verse by American rapper Tyga and was produced by Lil Jon and Australian DJ and producer Kronic.

-On July 15, 2015 Kronic released 'Beast" alongside Lil Jon Feat.
+On 15 July 2015, Kronic released 'Beast" alongside Lil Jon Feat.
 Señor Roar.

-In November 2015 Kronic was chosen by Ministry of Sound to mix the 'Annual 2015' alongside Ember and Dom Dolla, which was listed as number 10 on the 2015 ARIA Charts albums compilation chart.
+In November 2015, Kronic was chosen by Ministry of Sound to mix the 'Annual 2015' alongside Ember and Dom Dolla, which was listed as number 10 on the 2015 ARIA Charts albums compilation chart.
 In 2016 he was chosen by Ministry of Sound to mix the 'Annual 2016' alongside Ember and Dom Dolla again, which was listed as number 17 on the 2016 ARIA Charts albums compilation chart.

 2016–2017

 In 2016, he released his latest EP Sophisticated Ignorance which was featured on highly acclaimed blogs such as Pilerats and MTV.
 The First single that came off the EP: Sophisticated Ignorance was 'Blood In The Water' Featuring Nikki Jean.

-In 2016 it was announced Kronic had been working on new material with Justin Bieber, the project is still unreleased.
+In 2016, it was announced that Kronic had been working on new material with Justin Bieber, the project is still unreleased.

 In July 2016, Kronic released 'Bad Bitches' alongside Lil Jon feat.
 Keno.

-In March 2017 Kronic produced "Sexy Body" (with Jennifer Lopez) and "Dedicated" (featuring R. Kelly and Austin Mahone) on Pitbull's tenth studio album Climate Change.
+In March 2017, Kronic produced "Sexy Body" (with Jennifer Lopez) and "Dedicated" (featuring R. Kelly and Austin Mahone) on Pitbull's tenth studio album Climate Change.

-In April 2017 Kronic released 'Rendezvous' featuring Leon Thomas III.
+In April 2017, Kronic released 'Rendezvous' featuring Leon Thomas III.